talentlessguy/awesome-node-esm/CONTRIBUTING.md

 ### General rules.

 1. Link format: `[name](link) - description`
-2. All submissions must have `"module"` field so they can be used with ESM out of the box.
+2. All submissions must have `"module"` or `"exports"` fields so they can be used with ESM out of the box.
+You can check if the module can be used with ESM by running `is-esm <mod>`

 ### Adding new project